 You get the biggest and best hugs ever from the people who missed you.

 Focus on the positives: get back to eating healthier, exercising and sleeping in your own bed and not having to share a room and bathroom with multiple people.
 You no longer have to worry about getting scammed, locking up your things, getting mugged or pickpocketed and you can do and eat all the things you love and missed.
-My last few trips (to the Middle East and Africa) made me really appreciate home and I was actually happy to go home for once.
+My last few trips (to the Middle East and Africa) made me really appreciate home and I was actually ok with going home.
+For once.

 Explore your own city.
 When you return home after an extended period of time, there will be new things in your city for you to explore (and some things you forgot about, so they seem new), so it’s like exploring a new city… almost 😉